Assens, Vaud: Railway

+Road

+Assens is situated on the main road (route 5) that links Lausanne with Échallens, Yverdon, Neuchâtel and points north.

 Religion

 From the 2000 census, 353 or 45.8% were Roman Catholic, while 279 or 36.2% belonged to the Swiss Reformed Church.
 Of the rest of the population, there were 3 members of an Orthodox church (or about 0.39% of the population), there were 3 individuals (or about 0.39% of the population) who belonged to the Christian Catholic Church, and there were 48 individuals (or about 6.23% of the population) who belonged to another Christian church.
 There were 2 (or about 0.26% of the population) who were Islamic.
 There was 1 person who was Buddhist and 2 individuals who belonged to another church.
 82 (or about 10.65% of the population) belonged to no church, are agnostic or atheist, and 19 individuals (or about 2.47% of the population) did not answer the question.

 Education

 In Assens about 318 or (41.3%) of the population have completed non-mandatory upper secondary education, and 105 or (13.6%) have completed additional higher education (either university or a Fachhochschule).
 Of the 105 who completed tertiary schooling, 63.8% were Swiss men, 22.9% were Swiss women, 7.6% were non-Swiss men and 5.7% were non-Swiss women.

 In the 2009/2010 school year there were a total of 142 students in the Assens school district.
 In the Vaud cantonal school system, two years of non-obligatory pre-school are provided by the political districts.
 During the school year, the political district provided pre-school care for a total of 296 children of which 96 children (32.4%) received subsidized pre-school care.
 The canton's primary school program requires students to attend for four years.
 There were 82 students in the municipal primary school program.
 The obligatory lower secondary school program lasts for six years and there were 59 students in those schools.
 There were also 1 students who were home schooled or attended another non-traditional school.

 As of 2000, there were 73 students in Assens who came from another municipality, while 102 residents attended schools outside the municipality.